Trip Advisor Excellency

 • Socialize with people

-After Dashain, Tihar is the second biggest festival celebrating in Nepal.
-This festival is also mainly dedicating to five days.
-Tihar Festival is the second biggest festival that is celebrated for five days all over Nepal.
-And each Tihar holiday has its speech and portray peculiar functionalities and importance.
-The first day of Tihar is to worship crows, which are considered as “the messenger of death.”
+After Dashain, the Tihar festival is Nepal’s second biggest festival.
+This festival is also mainly dedicated to five days.
+Each Tihar holiday has its speech and portrays peculiar functionalities and importance.
+The first day of Tihar is to worship crows, considered “the messenger of death.”

-The second day of Tihar is to honor dogs who are considered as “the guardian for the god of death.”
-The third day is to welcoming day of the deity of Laxmi.
-However, on the fourth day, we worship the cows a National animal of Nepal.
-The final day of the Tihar festival is called Bhai Tika or Tihar tika, which is the day of exchanging happiness, gifts among brothers and sisters.
-All the family members, away from home gat, her together and celebrate joyously.
+The second day of the Tihar festival is to honor dogs considered “the guardian of the god of death.”
+The third day is the welcoming day of the deity of Laxmi.
+However, on the fourth day, we worship the cows, a National animal of Nepal.
+The final day of the Tihar festival is called Bhai Tika or Tihar Tika, the day of exchanging happy gifts among brothers and sisters.
+All the family members away from home gathered together and celebrated joyously.
 They celebrate their joy with each other and eat delicious food.

-Following is the detailed explanation of each day of the Tihar festival and what importance it depicts:
+Following is a detailed explanation of each day of the Tihar festival and what importance it depicts:

 Day 1: KaagTihar/Crow Day